Macedonian nationalism: Early and middle 19th century

 With the conquest of the Balkans by the Ottomans in the late 14th century, the name of Macedonia disappeared for several centuries and was rarely displayed on geographic maps.
-It was rediscovered during the Renaissance by western researchers, who introduced ancient Greek geographical names in their work, although used in a rather loose manner.
-The modern region was not labeled "Macedonia" by the Ottomans.
-The name "Macedonia" gained popularity parallel to the ascendance of rival nationalism.
 The central and northern areas of modern Macedonia were often called "Bulgaria" or "Lower Moesia" during Ottoman rule.
+The name "Macedonia" was rediscovered during the Renaissance by western researchers, who introduced ancient Greek geographical names in their work, although used in a rather loose manner and gained popularity parallel to the ascendance of rival nationalism.
+As per Raymond Detrez "Indeed, until the 1860s, as there are no documents or inscriptions mentioning the Macedonians as a separate ethnic group, all Slavs in Macedonia used to call themselves "Bulgarians".
+Some authors consider that after the rise of nationalism in the Ottoman Empire, labels reflecting collective identity, such as "Bulgarian", changed into national labels from being broad terms that were without political significance.
+Before that, the designation 'Bulgarian' referred to all the Slavs living in Rumelia and meant nothing more than a Slav-speaking peasant.
+In the 1870s, the region of Macedonia became the object of competition by rival nationalisms, initially Greek nationalists, Serbian nationalists and Bulgarian nationalists that each made claims about the Slavic-speaking population as being ethnically linked to their nation and asserted the right to seek their integration.
+Rival nationalisms used religious and educational institutions to tie the population to their respective national cause by means of intense propaganda campaigns, so that the territorial claims over Macedonia can be validated.
+Nationalist propaganda put a difficult choice before the Macedonian Slav peasant to be a Rum millet or Bulgarian millet, this choice was interpreted as choice of nationality a way of thinking that was foreign to most peasants.
+The Bulgarian Exarchate launched an educational campaign, which managed to implant in Macedonian Slavs a Bulgarian national ideology.
 The name "Macedonia" was revived to mean a separate geographical region on the Balkans, this occurring in the early 19th century, after the foundation of the modern Greek state, with its Western Europe-derived obsession with the Ancient world.
 However, as a result of the massive Greek religious and school propaganda, a kind of Macedonization occurred among the Greek and non-Greek speaking population of the area.
-The name Macedonian Slavs was also introduced by the Greek clergy and teachers among the local Slavophones with an aim to stimulate the development of close ties between them and the Greeks, linking both sides to the ancient Macedonians, as a counteract against the growing Bulgarian influence there.
+The name Macedonian Slavs was also introduced by the Greek clergy and teachers among the local Slavs with an aim to stimulate the development of close ties between them and the Greeks, linking both sides to the ancient Macedonians, as a counteract against the growing Bulgarian influence and propaganda there.